talmeym/regurgitator-core/README.md

 - build-paramerer - build a piece of information using a ``value builder``, which can incorporate other parameters
 - generate-parameter - create a piece of information from scratch, using a ``value generator``

+regurgittor-core provides the basics of regurgitator; usable with minimal dependencies. other steps and constructs that do have dependencies are provided in [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions).

 modules
 -------